sheagcraig/marked/README.md

 If you wanted to be really draconian, I imagine you could change the LaunchAgent to execute whenever the Bookmarks.plist file changed.
 For me, once every login is sufficient.

+## When Will There be Support for Other Browsers
+Send me information on how they manage their bookmarks and I'll add it!

+## Great Stuff!
+Thanks to Greg Neagle for sharing FoundationPlist.
+Thanks to @n33co and html5up.net for the sweet HTML template (CCA FTW!)

 ## The Name
 You may ask, why is this called Marked?